Rate request: 195.4 percent average increase

 The company said it sought the increase because the number of people expected to draw lifetime benefits on a nationwide basis is significantly higher than what was initially anticipated when the company first priced the product.
 The company also factored in the increase in the cost of benefits since the product had originally been priced and said the cost to maintain those benefits for the lifetime of the plan is higher than anticipated.

-In its filing to the Department, Union Security said it will work with its customers to make benefit and other changes to mitigate the impact.
+Union Security said it will work with its customers to make benefit and other changes to mitigate the impact of any premium increase.